 The Three Areas of Codependence

-The cycle of codependency revolves around three elements of behavior, the victim, the rescuer and the critic.
+The cycle of codependency revolves around three typical behavioral roles, the victim, the rescuer and the critic.

 - At no point is the problem ever the victim's fault.
 The victim will always pass the blame onto something or someone else and never take responsibility or accountability for their actions.
 The alcoholic/addict playing the victim role will look to put the blame of their problems on another, and never address it as their responsibility.